-- d.
-A change in any identified best management practices or measurable goals for any of the minimum control measures; - e.
-Notice that the permittee is relying on another government entity to satisfy some of the permit obligations (if applicable), and - f.
-The approval status of any qualifying local programs (if appropriate), or the progress towards achieving full approval of these programs. - F. Program modifications.
-The department may require modifications to the Stormwater Management Program as needed to address adverse impacts on receiving water quality caused, or contributed to, by discharges from the MS4.
-Modifications requested by the department shall be made in writing and set forth the time schedule to develop and implement the modification.
-The permittee may propose alternative program modifications and time schedules to meet the objective of the requested modification.
-The department retains the authority to require any modifications it determines are necessary.
+F. Program Plan modifications.
+The board may require modifications to the MS4 Program Plan as needed to address adverse impacts on receiving surface water quality caused, or contributed to, by discharges from the regulated small MS4.
+Modifications required by the board shall be made in writing and set forth the time schedule to develop and implement the modification.
+The operator may propose alternative program modifications and time schedules to meet the objective of the required modification.
+The board retains the authority to require any modifications it determines are necessary.